-Tropical milkweed also has been linked to the transmission of Ophryocystis elektroscirrha (OE), a protozoan parasite.
+Tropical milkweed has been linked to the higher transmission of Ophryocystis elektroscirrha (OE), a protozoan parasite.
 When OE spores infect milkweed leaves, they can be carried on the bodies of adult butterflies, which spread the infection to other butterflies.
-Microscopic spores on the bodies of infected caterpillars are spread to eggs, and infected larvae may not emerge from pupal stage or may emerge as very weak adults.
+Microscopic spores are spread to eggs, and infected larvae may not emerge from the pupal stage or may emerge as very weak adults.